Haozhe-H/book-searcher/README.md

 ## Features:

-### This application allow user to view, add, update and delete users, thoughts, firends and reactions base on their needs, and when changes are made, Mongoose database will be updated so users can always track their changes.
+### This application allow user to search books based on book title, save and remove saved books after login.
+To view the application please visit: ---

 ## Contributors: